 “… I found that for [Joyce] human character was best displayed – I had almost said entirely displayed – in the commonest acts of life.
 How a man eats his egg will give a better clue to his differentiation than how he goes forth to war… Cutting bread displays character better than cutting throats.” – Frank Budgen

-Part of an occasional series on Catholicism in Ulysses.
+Part of an occasional series on the Homeric parallels in James Joyce’s Ulysses.